-Change is nearly always challenging for people on the Autism Spectrum and, as we know, the move to college is difficult even for those who do not have the condition.
+Change can be challenging for autistic people and, as we know, the move to college is difficult even for those who do not have the condition.

-However, those with Autism often face additional challenges and concerns around making the transition to third level education.
+However, autistic people often face additional challenges and concerns around making the transition to third level education.

 Common concerns and challenges for those moving from school to college/university are:

 Socialising: For those who find socialising difficult, college can present challenges in getting to know people and also in no longer seeing old school friends and acquaintances on a day-to-day basis, who perhaps a student has become comfortable with over their time in their previous school.

 Size and Environment: Schools become familiar and easy to navigate for autistic students.
 It can be challenging for students on the spectrum to navigate and feel comfortable on much larger campuses.
 This may also present challenges in terms of sensory processing, for example they may be noisier or more crowded.